-Net nonoperating expenses for FY19 include investment income of \$15,750, compared to \$1,263 in FY18 with the increase due to higher reinvestment rates and incorporating more higher yielding non-government securities and short-term liquidity pools into the Agency's portfolio; a reduction in the arbitrage rebate expense of \$1,238, compared to \$407 in FY18; interest expense of \$122,010, compared to \$119,427 in FY18; and legal settlements of \$14,597.
-Legal settlements include a tentative settlement of \$14,500 for a class action lawsuit alleging that the Agency, along with other California toll operators, violated California Streets and Highways

-Code 31490 by transmitting drivers' personal information for purposes of toll collection and enforcement, interoperability and communications with customers.
+Net nonoperating expenses for FY20 include investment income of \$28,126, compared to \$15,750 in FY19, with the increase due to increased cash balances and an increase in earnings rates; the elimination of the arbitrage rebate liability of \$105, compared to \$1,238 in FY19, due to current yields; interest expense of \$130,807, compared to \$122,010 in FY19; and legal settlements of \$5 compared to \$14,597 in FY19, due to the \$14,500 accrual for the legal settlement in FY19.
+Legal settlements in FY19 include a tentative settlement of \$14,500 for a class action lawsuit alleging that the Agency, along with other California toll operators, violated California Streets and Highways Code 31490 by transmitting drivers' personal information for purposes of toll collection and enforcement, interoperability and communications with customers.
 The settlement will eliminate the costs of ongoing litigation, minimize the Agency's risk profile, and help protect the Agency against future potential claims.
+Net nonoperating expenses for FY19 include investment income of \$15,750, compared to \$1,263 in FY18 with the increase due to higher reinvestment rates and incorporating more higher yielding non-government securities and short-term liquidity pools into the Agency's portfolio; a reduction in the arbitrage rebate liability of \$1,238, compared to \$407 in FY18; interest expense of \$122,010, compared to \$119,427 in FY18; and legal settlements of \$14,597.
 Net nonoperating expenses for FY18 also include \$2,123 of costs incurred in connection with the removal of some of the Agency's toll booths.